Christmas is celebrated with two or three public holidays each year in Hungary. However, numerous traditions begin earlier with the Advent season.

-|2017||25 Dec||Mon||Christmas Day|
+|2023||25 Dec||Mon||Christmas Day|

 |26 Dec||Tue||2nd Day of Christmas|

-|26 Dec||Wed||2nd Day of Christmas|
+|26 Dec||Thu||2nd Day of Christmas|

 A month before Christmas Day, families light up a candle per week on their “Advent wreaths,” while children follow the countdown to 25 December on their “Advent calendars,” receiving small gifts each day as the day approaches.

+The big meal for the season also takes place on Christmas Eve.
 Many also attend midnight church services on Christmas Eve right after dinner.
 Others go straight to opening the presents, which in Hungary, are not brought by Santa Claus but by “Jezuska” (Baby Jesus).
 The children are not allowed in the room when Jezuska arrives with the presents but are close enough to hear when the bell rings, which announces it is time to enter and open the gifts from under the tree.
 Many families also stand around the Christmas tree and sing carols before opening the presents.